Saanlima/Pepino/Projects/RISC5Verilog_Pepino/README.md

 The original files can be found at the [Project Oberon page](http://www.projectoberon.com/).
 Original Project Oberon design and source code copyright © 1991–2015 Niklaus Wirth (NW) and Jürg Gutknecht (JG)

+For further information see the {Pepino Wiki page](http://www.saanlima.com/pepino/index.php?title=Welcome_to_Pepino).

 Changes from the original code
 ------------------------------